seandstewart/bardly/pending/problems/the-taming-of-the-shrew/uncut.md

 **First Huntsman**
 Why, Belman is as good as he, my lord;
 He cried upon it at the merest loss
-And twice to-day pick'd out the dullest scent:
+And twice today pick'd out the dullest scent:
 Trust me, I take him for the better dog.

 **Lord**
 Thou art a fool: if Echo were as fleet,
 I would esteem him worth a dozen such.
 But sup them well and look unto them all:
-To-morrow I intend to hunt again.
+Tomorrow I intend to hunt again. ...

 **First Huntsman**
+...
 I will, my lord.

 **Lord**
 What's here? one dead, or drunk?
 See, doth he breathe?